Py-Kat/py-space-api/README.md

 ### Timeout Handling:

 If a request times out
-after the initial 10 second
-timeout window, the wrapper will retry two times by default, once for fifteen seconds, and
+after the initial default ten-second timeout window, the wrapper will retry two times by default, once for fifteen seconds, and